raul23/Darth-Vader-RPi/docs/README_docs.rst

 #.
 The Imperial march theme song
 #.
 The lightsaber opening and closing sounds and its illumination

-His iconic breathing sound plays in the background indefinitely as soon as the RPi is run with the script ``start_dv``.
+His iconic breathing sound plays in the background indefinitely almost as soon as the RPi is run with the script ``start_dv``.

 .. raw:: html